 Tofu.
 Add some cubed or braised tofu for some plant-based protein.

 Broth.
 Add the prepared noodles to a bowl of vegetable broth, chicken broth, beef or miso broth.
-It makes a filling ramen noodle soup.
+Throw in some bok choy and other vegetables.
+It makes a filling noodle soup with a spicy ramen broth.

 Egg.
 A soft boiled egg served in ramen is a Japanese staple.